-The Australian Institute of Marine Science (AIMS) is Australia’s premiere tropical marine research agency.
+The Australian Institute of Marine Science (AIMS) is Australia’s tropical marine research agency.

 We play a pivotal role in providing large-scale, long-term and world-class research that helps governments, industry and the wider community to make informed decisions about the management of Australia’s marine estate.